Criminal Damage and Assault Charges – Accused With Schizophrenia

-A successful bail application was conducted by Jessica which led to the client being released on bail.
+We conducted a successful bail application which led to the client being released on bail.
 He then went to a clinic which assisted him by giving him anti-psycotic medication and a case worker.
 A psychiatric report was obtained which diagnosed the client with schizophrenia.
-Jessica also obtained a character reference from the client’s family which outlined the positive aspects of his personality.
+We also obtained a character reference from the client’s family which outlined the positive aspects of his personality.

-Jessica case conferenced the matter and got most of the charges withdrawn or amended.
-She then conducted a plea and tendered the psychiatric materials and references.
-In particular, she highlighted that the client has been diagnosed with schizophrenia and that he was suffering psychosis at the time of the offending.
+We case conferenced the matter and got most of the charges withdrawn or amended.
+We then conducted a plea and tendered the psychiatric materials and references.
+In particular, we highlighted that the client has been diagnosed with schizophrenia and that he was suffering psychosis at the time of the offending.
 Hence this was a case of Criminal Damage and assault charges involving an accused with schizophrenia.
 The matter proceeded as a plea of guilty to Criminal Damage, Reckless Conduct Placing a Person in Danger of Serious Injury, and Threat to Inflict Serious Injury.

 The client was ultimately placed on a Community Corrections Order with one condition: that he continue with his mental health treatment.
 This was a fantastic outcome as it meant that the client could continue to be supervised and receive the help he needed.